 Cash balance advisors play a vital role and can offer flexible investment options on their platforms.
 These custodians don’t always provide the most diverse investment options, but they will provide for easy set up and administration.

 Book a FREE 30 Minute Call!

 Schedule a FREE call and we’ll show you how we structure plans for maximum tax efficiency.

 Many businesses don’t realize that our plans can be used with any of these providers.
 Our plan documents can be used to open up an account in as little as a few days.

 That allows you to get our structuring and planning services in combination with the cash balance plan investment strategy of the large discount brokerages.
 So don’t hesitate to consider Vanguard, Fidelity or Schwab.

 Companies with a cash balance plan must communicate their objectives and unique investment goals.
 Assuming all employee census data and actuarial variables remain constant, investment returns that exceed the interest crediting rate will tend to lower future plan contributions.

 Investing assets conservatively to meet their funding goals is critical for companies looking to manage tax exposure.
 We know that market conditions change quickly.
 As such, an active, hands-on approach aligned with the plan funding goals can help meet the objectives over the life of the plan.

 So at the end of the day you have plenty of investment options.
 While you want to maximize your investment returns, try to avoid too much volatility.
 This can cause wide swings in contribution amounts.

 Make sure that you deal with an investment advisor or plat form that understands the investment risks associated with these plans.
+How should a cash balance plan be invested?
+Conservatively.
 That way you can sleep at night.